-- internally or to the public. - Representation of Communication in Management meetings as a high level strategic post (Communication Manager) to be considered within the organogram of the organization - Engaging politicians, senior managers and line managers to meet quarterly with their entire staff teams so that department policies and programmes are communicated to staff - Internal attitude staff surveys - Support from Human Resources to fulfil internal communication function with regards to policies and practices of government - The municipality is considering exploring and create more communication platform such as site meetings and sms's to supervisors as well as two-way radio communications to reach out to the out-side staff. - Utilise awareness campaigns to ensure communities are aware of what municipal services are available to them and how to access them - Ensure an effective complaints handling system and customer friendly service centre is available to citizens - Ensure feedback mechanisms - Incorporate structured topics into the Communication Action Plan - Integrating development Communication into municipal projects and public participation - Ensure that communication is a standing item in all ward committee and IDP meetings - Official photographs of the Mayor, Council and Municipal Manager to be mounted in all public reception areas - Include a communication KPI for line departments Communication Audit, Internally and/or externally Have a workshop with Ward Committees and Councillors on the effective use of communication Develop a distinct Business2Business and Corporate communication strategy aimed at investors and local business in the area Create a conducive environment for economic development.
-Assisting the previously disadvantaged to access funding through other spheres of government Arrange for SEDA support to small business enterprises and sourcing funding for entrepreneurs.
-Co funding of SEDA for services rendered (development and support of small businesses) Recruit investment into area.
-Create new industry (Business process outsourcing; green economic activities; sustainable development).
-Poverty alleviation programme and skills development.
-Review of LED strategy.
-Facilitation of LED projects in conjunction with relevant government departments Transfer of Arts & Culture budget to Service Providers for development of Arts & Culture Funding for start up to assist SMME Registration of business on CSD Mentoring to SMME to ensure sustainability No proper infrastructure at informal trading area sites SEDA support not always regular to all towns Funding to train and to provide infrastructure to smme Land for industrial development for emerging businesses Development of more business hives for smaller trading Legalizing spaza shops and B & B Linking SMME to formal businesses Training to SMMEs Bigger businesses mentoring and supporting smaller SMMEs Attracting big brands to our area for industrial development Upgrading of Informal Trading areas Arts & Culture as a source of income to artist Upgrade all informal trading areas in all tows Provide water and electricity at Robertson and Montagu informal trading areas Develop Informal Trading area in McGregor Find funding alternatives for upcoming SMME's
+- internally or to the public. - Representation of Communication in Management meetings as a high level strategic post (Communication Manager) to be considered within the organogram of the organization - Engaging politicians, senior managers and line managers to meet quarterly with their entire staff teams so that department policies and programmes are communicated to staff - Internal attitude staff surveys - Support from Human Resources to fulfil internal communication function with regards to policies and practices of government - The municipality is considering exploring and create more communication platform such as site meetings and sms's to supervisors as well as two-way radio communications to reach out to the out-side staff. - Utilise awareness campaigns to ensure communities are aware of what municipal services are available to them and how to access them. - Ensure an effective complaints handling system and customer friendly service centre is available to citizens - Ensure feedback mechanisms - Incorporate structured topics into the Communication Action Plan - Integrating development Communication into municipal projects and public participation - Ensure that communication is a standing item in all ward committee and IDP meetings - Official photographs of the Mayor, Council and Municipal Manager to be mounted in all public reception areas - Include a communication KPI for line departments - Communication Audit, Internally and/or externally - Have a workshop with Ward

+Committees and Councillors on the effective use of communication Develop a distinct Business2Business and Corporate communication strategy aimed at investors and local business in the area LED Funding for start up to assist Linking SMME to formal businesses Create a conducive environment for SMME Training to SMMEs economic development.
+Assisting the previously Registration of business on CSD Bigger businesses mentoring and supporting smaller SMMEs disadvantaged to access funding regionation of buomood on cob Attracting big brands to our area for through other spheres of Mentoring to SMME to ensure industrial development government sustainability Upgrading of Informal Trading areas Arrange for SEDA support to small No was a infrastructure of Arts & Culture as a source of income to business enterprises and sourcing funding for entrepreneurs.
+No proper infrastructure at informal trading area sites artist Upgrade all informal trading areas in all Co funding of SEDA for services illomal trading area sites tows rendered (development and support SEDA support not always regular Provide water and electricity at Robertson of small businesses) to all towns and Montagu informal trading areas Recruit investment into area. , , , , , , , , , , , , , , , , , , , Develop Informal Trading area in Create new industry (Business process outsourcing; green Funding to train and to provide infrastructure to smme McGregor Find funding alternatives for upcoming economic activities; sustainable illiastiucture to silline SMME's development).
+Land for industrial development Poverty alleviation programme and for emerging businesses skills development.
+Development of more business Review of LED strategy. hives for smaller trading Facilitation of LED projects in conjunction with relevant Legalizing spaza shops and B & government departments В Transfer of Arts & Culture budget to Service Providers for development of Arts & Culture